 - Tap Link New Service, then follow prompts.

 If you don’t want to add “on Apple Music” every time you ask Alexa to play something, you’ll need to set it as a default service.
 Within the Music & Podcasts menu above, open Default Services.
-You can make separate selections for on-demand music, artist/genre stations, and podcasts here.
+You can make separate selections for on-demand music, artist/genre stations, and podcasts.

 How do you play Apple Music on Alexa devices?

 Apple Music uses the same voice commands as any other Alexa-linked service, allowing you to ask for an artist, album, song, or playlist.
-This includes content in your iCloud Music Library.
+This includes content in your uploaded Music Library.

 Here are some sample phrases you might use: